gardenenigma/plurality-docs/docs/governance/Plural management protocol.md

 # Plural Management Protocol

 > While the Gov4Git protocol offers a foundational layer for an essentially-arbitrary range of governance mechanics, the governance mechanism that we plan to implement is the Plural Management Protocol (PMP).

+---

+## What is the Plural Management Protocol?

 The PMP harnesses and combines a range of the mechanisms described in the book to allow us to achieve our goals.
 Full details of the PMP can be found in the [Plural Management paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4688040).